ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab7/Lab7_Task7.3_5.png)

-TThis bar diagram shows the 50 movies with more actors for the period and how many actors are employed for each movie (filtered)
+This bar diagram shows the 50 movies with more actors  for year 1985 and how many actors are employed for each movie (filtered - year 1985)

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab7/Lab7_Task7.3_6.png)